istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 Istio’s traffic management model relies on the Envoy proxies that are deployed along with your services.
-All traffic that your mesh services send and receive (data plane traffic) is proxied through Envoy, making it easy to direct and control traffic around your mesh without making any changes to your services - your workload just needs to specify the destination service, and the Envoy proxies do the rest.
+All traffic that your mesh services send and receive (data plane traffic) is proxied through Envoy, making it easy to direct and control traffic around your mesh without making any changes to your services.

 If you’re interested in the details of how the features described in this guide work, you can find out more about Istio’s traffic management architecture in the